FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Note that, contrary to loads, frame counts used to compute trial forwarding ratio are aggregates over all SUT output interfaces.

+For example, in a test with symmetric bidirectional traffic, if one direction is forwarded without losses, but the opposite direction does not forward at all, the trial forwarding ratio would be 0.5 (50%).

 Questions around what is the correct number of frames that should have been forwarded is generally outside of the scope of this document.